jgerstmayr/EXUDYN/docs/RST/items/NodeGenericAE.rst

 NodeGenericAE
 =============

-A node containing a number of AE variables; use e.g. linear state space systems.
+A node containing a number of \ :ref:`AE <AE>`\  variables; use e.g. linear state space systems.
 Note that referenceCoordinates and initialCoordinates must be initialized, because no default values exist.

 The item \ **NodeGenericAE**\  with type = 'GenericAE' has the following parameters: